-All Slots, All Jackpots, Royal Vegas and Platinum Play all offer a variety of different types of blackjack tournaments to cater to every type of competitive gamer.
+Leading online casino sites like All Slots, Royal Vegas and Platinum Play all offer a variety of different types of blackjack tournaments to cater to every type of competitive gamer.
 Whether you are the type who likes to practice for free, play for fun, play with less or more players, play for lower fees and smaller prizes, or higher fees and bigger prizes, there is a game for you.
 Here are the four basic formats of every online tournament:

 Free-roll Tournaments: No entry cost; simply join in, have fun and see how your game-play stacks up in the competitive environment.
 Such tournaments often offer small cash prizes, or free entry to paid tournaments, with much larger prize pools.

 Buy-in Tournaments: Purchase a virtual seat and compete until one player remains.
 Buy-in tournaments usually offer higher stakes than other blackjack events, and thus tend to attract a more refined, experienced type of player than most free-roll tourneys.
 So if you want to play for sheep stations, you had better bring your A-game.

 Sit ‘n’ Go Tournaments: Sit at a virtual table that starts when the required amount of players join.
 After a certain number of hands, the player with the smallest bankroll is eliminated; this process continues until there is only one (sometimes two) competitors remaining.
 SNG tournaments are fast and fun, and come in many different varieties – from single-table satellites, to multi-table events that can offer some very tasty cash prizes.